spotfiresoftware/tibco-streaming-samples/docker/ef-kubernetes/ef-kubernetes-app/src/site/markdown/index.md

 ## Containers and nodes

-StreamBase nodes require a hostname, nodename and DNS working together.
+StreamBase nodes require the hostname, nodename and DNS working together.
 Tests have shown that the Kubernetes *statefulset* option supports StreamBase nodes easiest.

-The goal of this sample is to construct a deployment shown below :
+The goal of this sample is to construct the deployment shown below :

 ![resources](images/kubernetes-docker.svg)